© 2024 Louisville Public Media

 State flight records show a KSP plane with a new identifying tail number was used to transport executive branch officials on eight days in September — seven of those flights taking Beshear, and another flying Lt.
 Gov. Jacqueline Coleman.

 KSP spokeswoman Sherry Bray confirmed to Kentucky Public Radio in an email that because the old King Air has been grounded — as well as another Learjet owned by KSP — the agency purchased a Super King Air 300 to replace them both.
-She said the told cost was $8 million, “which included the aircraft, inspection, movement and training for pilots.”
+She said the total cost was $8 million, “which included the aircraft, inspection, movement and training for pilots.”

 “Kentucky State Police is committed to ensuring the safety and security of all Kentuckians and to achieve this mission the agency must have access to critical resources and reliable equipment that protects both the citizens they serve and the personnel serving the commonwealth,” Bray wrote.